appium/appium-inspector/docs/quickstart/starting-a-session.md

 ![Session Inspector](../assets/images/session-inspector.png)

-If this has worked, you are done with the quickstart, and can start exploring your app, as well as other Inspector features!
+If this has worked, you are done with the quickstart!
+You can now start exploring your app, as well as other Inspector features!
 If something went wrong, please check the [Troubleshooting](../troubleshooting.md) page for potential issues.